codacy/docs/docs/repositories-configure/using-submodules.md

     !!! important
         **If you're using Bitbucket Cloud**, you must manually add the SSH key on your [user account](https://bitbucket.org/account/settings/ssh-keys/).

     When you add a repository to Codacy, Codacy adds a new SSH key to your repository using an integration with your Git provider.
 Codacy uses this SSH key every time it needs to clone that repository.
-When you are using submodules, Codacy needs to clone additional repositories it has no access to.
+When you're using submodules, Codacy needs to clone additional repositories it has no access to.
 Since there is no way of identifying the submodules of a repository before cloning the repository, Codacy adds the SSH keys to the user account so that it has access to the same repositories as the user.

     ![Generate new user key](images/using-submodules-generate-new-user-key.png)